nkm8/streamkeys/README.md

 Use "AutoIt3Wrapper GUI to Compile AutoIt3 Script" application to compile .au3 file into .exe

 Copy signed .xpi file with proper filename to folder /win32au3/extension.
-Copy comilped streamkeyshelper.exe to script folder.
 Then Use InnoSetup with provided config to make an installer, (you may need to adjust file paths in .iss file).

 ## Streamkeys Javascript webextension compiling